affinir/affinirum/README.md

 Hexadecimal integers require prefix **\\v**.
 Buffer literals in hexadecimal format require prefix **\\x**.

-Arrays may contain values of any type.
+Arrays may contain values of any type, basically tuples.
 Type of any array is **array**.
 Type of any object is **object**.
 Type of any function is **function**, and type of **null** is **void**.